AmrAbouElkair/Nike-Store/README.md

 ## Introduction

 The Nike Store LandingPage project is a fully responsive dark mode website that showcases the Nike brand and provides information about its products and offerings.
 It is built using ReactJs with TypeScript and Tailwind.

-## Features

-- Responsive design for optimal viewing on different devices.
-- Interactive and visually appealing user interface.
-- Information about Nike products and services.
-- Call-to-action buttons for easy navigation.

 ## Technologies